 With up to 1TB SSD storage, 16GB RAM, and a stunning 3000 x 2000 touch-sensitive display, if you need something thin and light the MateBook X Pro is definitely worthy of your consideration.
-As for its Achilles’ heel, its pop-up webcam, while great from a security point of view, is frankly terrible for video calls, so if you do pick it up that would be one feature to avoid.
+As for its Achilles’ heel, its pop-up webcam, while great from a security point of view, is frankly terrible for video calls - a feature to avoid.

 If you’re running a business and your video editors don't need MacBooks (much as they might want them), the Lenovo ThinkPad P53 is a traditional-looking laptop with incredibly capable internals.
 Available in options ranging from an entry-level configuration that will handle basic edits, through to a supercharged version capable of tackling huge 4K masterpieces, it’s as versatile as your business needs it to be.

-One of the only laptops on our list with an Ethernet port, the 2019 version also features two Thunderbolt 3 ports and a SIM tray for fast 4G speeds on the go.
+One of the only laptops on our list with an Ethernet port, the latest version also features two Thunderbolt 3 ports and a SIM tray for fast 4G speeds on the go.

 For editors working with HDR content the P53’s optional Dolby Vision 4K touch display is on another level, with tones that other laptops will completely miss.
 And with a huge choice of customization options (with up to 128GB of RAM is possible, along with an incredible 6TB storage space courtesy of three separate SSD drives!) this laptop will fly through edits and give you plenty of space to store them.